StanfordAHA/aha-wiki-page/_posts1/docker.md

 ## Update Docker
 To get everything up to date, it is better to run `apt update`.
-Since `vim` is not installed in the docker yet, we can install vim to make things eaiser.
+Since `vim` is not installed in the docker yet, we can install vim to make things easier.

     apt update
     apt install -y vim